How Perps Trading Works

 priceImpactFeeUsd = (tradeSizeUsd * priceImpactFeeBps / BPS_POWER) / USDC_DECIMALS

-This code snippet contains an example on calculating price impact fees programatically.
+This code snippet contains an example on calculating price impact fees programmatically.

 Borrow Fee